 Let’s talk about figure drawing.
 Figure drawing is hard!
 It’s also hard to get a classroom of students who aren’t confident with their drawing skills to get excited about figure drawing because very few people do it well off the bat.
 Drawing the human form takes basic drawing skills plus an understanding of the human anatomy mixed with lots and lots of practice.
 So much practice!

-Maybe you don’t teach figure drawing because of all the reasons I raise above.
+Maybe you don’t teach figure drawing because of all the reasons I raised above.
 It’s hard, kids complain, and the results aren’t always satisfying.
 Models are also hard to come by.
 When I did figure drawing with my advanced students, we either took turns posing (teachers, please be sensitive to students who are self-conscious and/or have body issues- only have willing students pose) or my students would convince a friend who was in study hall to come to pose.
 It’s definitely not like we had a paid model.
 Another option is moveable drawing mannequins and skeletons.
 Yet, observational drawing, including the human figure is often a required portfolio element.
 I am here to cheer you on and encourage you to tackle figure drawing with your students.
 Yes, your advanced students but not just them!
 There are many ways to introduce the figure that students can find success and, maybe, even enjoy it!

 Some inspiration for you: